 Headline-grabbing software supply chain attacks are on the rise.
 ENISA, the European Union cybersecurity agency, reported a 4x increase in the number of organized software supply chain attacks since early 2020.
 Gartner believes this trend will continue.
 In the report How Software Engineering Leaders Can Mitigate Software Supply Chain Security Risks, Gartner predicts that 45% of all organizations will experience attacks on their software supply chains by 2025.

 Hackers have shifted their focus away from production applications to attacking the DevOps tools and infrastructure that make up the software delivery pipeline.
 These tools – source control management systems (SCMs), build tools, deployment tools, Infrastructure-as-Code (IaC), registries, and more – are being targeted for several reasons.
 First, the number of entry points from which attackers can attempt to break-in is large, and covering them all is difficult.
 Second, DevOps tools are typically purchased by engineering teams and live outside the visibility and control of security.
-Finally, unlike protecting the production environment or detecting vulnerabilities in source code, there are no widespread solutions to centrally secure and govern GitHub, Jenkins, JFrog, Kubernetes, and other tools that make up software supply chains.
+Finally, unlike protecting the production environment or detecting security vulnerabilities in source code, there are no widespread solutions to centrally secure and govern GitHub, Jenkins, JFrog, Kubernetes, and other tools that make up software supply chains.
 This vast attack surface combined with little to no security visibility or dedicated tooling are why software supply chains have become many organizations’ weakest links.

 Attack Vectors Across the SDLC